 Dribble allows you to post one free project every month, so I believe if you’re looking for a brochure designer, then a single project posting will do the trick for you.
 Be sure to furnish them with all the details so that only the most suitable freelancers can be recommended to you.

-Originally started as a handmade items marketplace, Etsy has evolved and branched into various aspects, including brochure templates.
+Originally a handmade items marketplace, Etsy has evolved and branched into various aspects, including brochure templates.
 A simple search would land you tons of results, after which you can filter and sort as per your preferences.

 This platform has a review system for the sellers, so it’s pretty ensuring that whatever you purchase will be good enough and you won’t leave without getting what you wanted.